The Canny-Emiris conjecture for the sparse resultant

 Since the ideal $(f_{1},\dots, f_{n})$ is radical, the map $ \C[M]/(f_{1},\dots, f_{n}) \to \C^{Z_{0}}$ defined by $g\mapsto(g(p))_{p\in Z_{0}}$ is an isomorphism.
 Hence the vectors $(\chi^{b-a(b)}(p))_{p\in Z_{0}} \in \C^{Z_{0}}$, $b\in \cC_{0}$, are linearly independent, proving the lemma. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:14}] By its definition in \eqref{eq:1}, the set $\cB_{i}$ contains that of lattice points in the translated $i$-mixed $n$-cells of $S(\rho)$.
+\begin{proof}[Proof of Proposition \ref{prop:14}] By its definition in \eqref{eq:1}, the set $\cB_{i}$ contains the set of lattice points in the translated $i$-mixed $n$-cells of $S(\rho)$.
 Thus the hypothesis in the present statement amounts to the fact that $\cB_{i}$ is equal to this set of lattice points.
-Lemma~\ref{lemm:10}, Proposition~\ref{prop:6} and the degree formula in \eqref{eq:2} then implies that
+Lemma~\ref{lemm:10}, Proposition~\ref{prop:6} and the degree formula in \eqref{eq:2} then imply that

 When $m_{i}=0$ the statement is clear.
 Hence we suppose that $m_{i}>0$.
 Consider then the $2 \times 2$-block decomposition